timothyjensen/post-tag-checklist/README.md

 # Post Tag Checklist
-Replace the standard post tag meta box on the post edit screen with a category-style checklist.
-One key benefit over the standard post tag meta box is the ability to prevent users (by role, etc.) from adding new post tags.
+Replace the standard post tag meta box on the post edit screen with a category-style checklist (checkboxes).
+One key benefit over the standard post tag meta box is the ability to prevent users (by role, etc.) from creating new tags.

 ![Post Tag Checklist screenshot](screenshot.png "Post Tag Checklist screenshot.")